gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileClassification.md

 For the Azure Information Protection client, but not the Azure Information Protection unified labeling client, you can run this cmdlet non-interactively.
 For instructions, see [How to label files non-interactively for Azure Information Protection](https://docs.microsoft.com/information-protection/rms-client/client-admin-guide-powershell#how-to-label-files-non-interactively-for-azure-information-protection).

-NOTE: When you run this cmdlet with the Azure Information Protection unified labeling client, there are differences from the Azure Information Protection client:
+NOTE: When you run this cmdlet with the Azure Information Protection unified labeling client, there are other differences from the Azure Information Protection client:

 - The *Owner* parameter is not supported.